 That being said, it’s absolutely fine to run a lifestyle blog for hobby purposes!
 It all depends on what you want to get out of it, ultimately.
 But, if you’re serious about setting up your own career as a lifestyle blogger, make sure you treat it as work from the get-go.
 You’ll thank yourself for doing so later down the line.

 How is a lifestyle blogger different from an Instagram influencer?

 This is something that a lot of people find confusing, but it needn’t be!
-The main difference here is that for a lifestyle blogger, their blog – e.g. their body of written content, is what constitutes their work.
-They may also use Instagram as a way to promote themselves and their digital content, but it’s often their written pieces that help them generate a living.
+The main difference is that for a lifestyle blogger, their blog – e.g. their body of written content, is what constitutes their work.
+They might also use Instagram as a way to promote themselves and their digital content, but it’s often their written pieces that help them generate a living.

 The line can get a bit blurred at times, as some Instagram influencers may refer to themselves as being bloggers, even when they don’t actually run a blog.
 It’s easy to see why some people get confused!
 But this is another aspect of how digital media is evolving; blogging and social media are becoming increasingly interchangeable, which can open up doors for those who may be better at expressing their creativity visually as opposed to via their writing.

 As mentioned, what can start out as an idea, or a hobby, can rapidly evolve into a viable career path, once your mindset shifts.
 Often, a successful lifestyle blog has a moment where it changes gear and transforms into a brand in its own right.
 When you start to view your blog, social media and all the other strands of creation and promotion you do as a brand; that’s when you can consider your new path as being a career.